 Photo courtesy of City of Lake Oswego

-Respond to Racism, LO for LOve and the City of Lake Oswego invite you to the Juneteenth Celebration at City Hall.
+Get ready for an afternoon of connection at the Juneteenth Celebration in Lake Oswego.
 Learn about the importance of Juneteenth and ways to keep the conversation going on anti-racism and social justice at this free community event.

-Juneteenth is an annual holiday that celebrates the end of slavery in the United States.
-It marks the day, June 19, 1865, when enslaved African Americans in Galveston, Texas, were told they were free.
+Juneteenth is an annual holiday that commemorates the end of slavery in the United States.
+It marks the day, June 19, 1865, when enslaved African Americans in Galveston, Texas, found out they were free.

 Events held on Juneteenth honor this monumental change in American history through celebration, education, advocacy and bringing communities together.